jphill01/HACSim.R/README.md

 **Phillips, J.D.**, S.H.
 French, D. J. Gillis, and R. H. Hanner (2020).
 HACSim: An R package to estimate intraspecific sample sizes for genetic diversity assessment using haplotype accumulation curves.
 PeerJ Computer Science. **6**(192): 1-37.
 DOI: 10.7717/peerj-cs.243.

+**Phillips, J.D.**, Gillis, D.J. and Hanner, R.H.
+(2022).
+Lack of statistical rigor in DNA barcoding likely invalidates the presence of a true species’ barcode gap.
+Frontiers in Ecology and Evolution, 10: 859099.
+DOI: 10.3389/fevo.2022.859099.

 ### More Information ###

 Check out the HACSim R Shiny web app!
 Visit https://jphill01.shinyapps.io/HACSim for the stable web tool or https://github.com/jphill01/HACSim-RShiny-App for the R development version.
 Alternatively, the app is available through the HACSim R package via the `launchApp()` function.